 As I was thinking about and writing Share Equity, I got really hung up on the things that were difference-makers for the fund managers who successfully started their firms and raised their funds.
 Privilege and advantage was a resonant theme, as was the importance of people and partners, in the form of networks, community, anchor investors, and mentors.
 You probably wouldn’t be surprised that being purpose-driven and persistence were difference-makers.
 You might be surprised that previous experience wasn’t really cited as a factor, but dig deeper and you realize all the fund managers I interviewed did have previous experience and exposure to the technology and innovation ecosystem in some way.
 A recurring theme was the opportunity for disruption at the fund investor level.

-Beyond the scope of my exploration for the Share Equity book, I lead Investment Strategy at the Equality Fund and have the potential to implement a strategy to invest with a gender-lens in private equity and venture capital funds.
-I’m in the early days of advancing that work and given the breadth of stakeholders, I have as yet to see how the following ideas will be embraced.
+Beyond the scope of my exploration for the Share Equity book, I was Head of Investment Strategy at a non-profit, stewarding a $300M investment portfolio to fund grant-making to women’s rights organizations.
+There, I explored a strategy to invest with a gender-lens in private equity and venture capital funds.

 Based on my conversation with fund managers, asset allocators, and my own experience on both sides of the fund raising table, here are my ideas for fund investors to really effect change and support a diverse, next generation of venture capital investors.